kurt-krueckeberg/open-fda-device-events/sphinx/query-parameters.md

 <https://api.fda.gov/drug/ndc.json?search=brand_name:"Congestion+and+Pain"&limit=6>

-will find differing brand names like those below, but all containing "Congestion and Pain":
+will find differing brand names but all containing "Congestion and Pain":

 - "Maximum Strength Mucinex Sinus-Max Severe Congestion and Pain and Mucinex Nightshift Sinus"
 - "Maximum Strength Mucinex Sinus-Max Severe Congestion and Pain and Mucinex Nightshift Sinus"
 - "Mucinex-Sinus Max Severe Congestion and Pain Clear and Cool and Mucinex Nightshift Sinus Clear and Cool"

+and so on.
 The query

 <https://api.fda.gov/drug/ndc.json?search=pharm_class:Decreased&limit=10>